ryanpeters-MSFT/AksNodeAutoProvisionerCalico/readme.md

 kubectl create ns apps

 # add a label of env=test to the namespace (used by network policy)
-kubectl label ns apps env=test
+kubectl label ns apps env=dev

 # deploy the workloads and a simple calico network policy
 kubectl apply -n apps -f .\workload.yaml -f .\networkpolicy.yaml